kyverno/website/content/en/policies/other/require_deployments_have_multiple_replicas.md

       match:
         resources:
           kinds:
           - Deployment
-      exclude:
-        resources:
-          namespaces:
-          - kyverno
-          - kube-system
-          - kube-node-lease
-          - kube-public
       validate:
-        message: "Deployments must have more than one replica to ensure availability."
+        message: "Deployments should have more than one replica to ensure availability."
         pattern:
           spec:
             replicas: ">1"